6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 When to Use Monaco

-Monaco is the right choice when you're building developer-facing tools.
+Monaco is the right choice when you're building developer focused tools.
 API testing interfaces, configuration management systems, admin panels for technical users: these are all good fits.
 Users familiar with VS Code will feel right at home.

 The tradeoff is size.
-Monaco adds 2-3 MB to your bundle even with tree shaking.
-For a user-facing application where most users won't interact with JSON directly, that's hard to justify.
-But for internal tools and developer dashboards, the power is worth the weight.
+Monaco commonly adds roughly 2 to 3 MB to your bundle even with tree shaking.
+For a user facing application where most users rarely touch JSON directly, that is hard to justify, but for internal tools and developer dashboards, the capability can be worth the extra weight.

 JSON Forms takes a fundamentally different approach than the other libraries on this list.
 Instead of presenting raw JSON for editing, it generates a complete form UI from a JSON Schema.